 A. After classes, campers may relax on campus, enjoy our recreation facilities, or enjoy other outings supervised by our staff.
 Weekends are filled with practicing, a picnic, concert attendance, and recreational activities.
 Concerts featuring campers are on Sundays and the last three days of camp.

 Q. What provisions are made for parents, relatives, and friends to visit a camper?

 A. All parents, relatives, and friends are wholeheartedly invited to visit camp and App State.
 We ask that all campers continue to follow their schedule in its entirety during these visits.
 The camp simply asks for a "release of liability," in written form, from parent and/or guardian to be placed on file before the checkout of the camper.
-Cannon Music Camp discourages the visits of girlfriends or boyfriends if private vehicles are involved.
 With each circumstance being different, the administration of Cannon Music Camp would need to be consulted on a case-by-case basis.
+Cannon Music Camp does not permit the visits of girlfriends or boyfriends if private vehicles are involved.